Strange Behavior: Plot

 John, suspecting the female assailant may be one of Gwen's test subjects, confronts Gwen at the laboratory, unaware of the fact that Pete is in one of the test rooms, tied to a chair.
 After John leaves, Gwen resumes the session, in which she injects a fluid into Pete's eye.
-After he awakens and is dismissed, Pete goes to have dinner with Caroline, but becomes violently ill, and begins urinating blood.
-Meanwhile, John has a conversation with his girlfriend, Barbara, about the murders: he deduces that each of the victims are sons of men who previously collaborated with John to investigate the unethical experiments of Le Sange, and believes Le Sange is in fact alive, enacting revenge.
+After he awakens and is dismissed, Pete goes to have dinner with Caroline at a local Steak 'n Shake restaurant, but becomes violently ill in the diner's men's restroom.
+Meanwhile, John has a conversation with his girlfriend, Barbara, about the murders: he deduces that each of the victims are sons of men who previously collaborated with John to investigate the unethical experiments of Le Sange, and believes Le Sange is, in fact, alive, and exacting revenge.
 Barbara follows John to the cemetery, where he breaks into Le Sange's crypt, and finds the casket empty, except for two skeletonised lower legs.
 John and Barbara return home and find a confused Pete along with Caroline.

-John retrieves a shotgun and heads to the university.
+John retrieves a revolver, shotgun and ammunition and then makes his way to the university.
 Barbara meanwhile recounts to Pete and Caroline how Pete's mother, Catherine, acted strangely during her employment under Le Sange, and that her subsequent unexplained death spurned John's initial investigation into the program.
 Pete and Caroline decide to follow after John to the university.
 Pete enters a chamber where John is communicating with Gwen, who appears on a small television.
 Gwen orders Pete, now in a daze from her mind control methods, to take his father's gun.
-Gwen appears in the room, whereafter a legless and weelchairbound elderly man enters, revealing himself to be Le Sange disguised as an elderly man.
+Gwen appears in the room, whereafter a legless and wheelchairbound elderly man enters, revealing himself to be Le Sange disguised as an elderly man.
 He expounds that his methods of mind control will help the world, before proceeding to instruct Pete to slash his own wrists, which he does, before instructing him to stab his father to death.
 Pete responds by stabbing Le Sange in the throat, and declaring that he "is his father," revealing that Pete's mother, Catherine, had an affair with Le Sange, and John is not actually Pete's biological father.
 Police subsequently arrive and Gwen is arrested.